amazing-co/ac-well-architected/README.md

 * Right tool for the right project
 * Democratize advanced technologies - NoSQL, Media transcoding, Machine learning
 * Go global in minutes
-* Instances(SSDs and GPUs), ECS/EKS for services(Flexibility/Portability) and Serverless for simpler services
+* Instances(SSDs and GPUs): ECS/EKS for services(Flexibility/Portability) and Serverless for simpler services
 * Experiment more often
 * Consult with experts
 * Storage - CAP, Latency, Durability, Scalability and Query Capability